 Golf Course Reviews in the North West of England.

-Below you will find our golf course reviews from venues in the North West of England including Cumbria, Lancashire, Cheshire, Greater Manchester and Merseyside.
+Below you will find our golf course reviews from venues in the North West of England including Cumbria, Lancashire, Cheshire, Greater Manchester, Merseyside and the Isle of Man.

 "Royal Birkdale is a golf course which is incredibly hard not to like but at the same time it’s not an easy one to truly love.
 If it were a football team it would probably be the Arsenal side that won multiple trophies under George Graham in the late 80’s and early 90’s when the phrase, “One-nil to the Arsenal” was coined."